Julius Baer: Early life and education

-Baer was born in Heidelsheim (today part of Bruchsal), Kingdom of Württemberg, German Empire, to Joseph (1816–1891) and Rosina (née Dreyfuss; 1819–1907) Baer, into a Jewish family.
+Baer was born in Heidelsheim (today part of Bruchsal), Grand Duchy of Baden to Joseph (1816–1891) and Rosina (née Dreyfuss; 1819–1907) Baer, into a Jewish family.
 His father worked as private money lender and merchant of animal skins, while his mother was a homemaker.
 He was the second youngest of five siblings.
 Baer was educated at the Jewish School of Heidelsheim and completed a banking apprenticeship at Bankhaus August Gerstle in Augsburg from 1883 to 1885.

 Career

 In 1886, he became a partner in the private bank Samuel Dukas & Co. in Basel, Switzerland.
-A position he continued to hold until 1896, when he was deployed by his brother-in-law Ludwig Hirschhorn, to Zürich.
+A position he continued to hold until 1896, when he was deployed by his brother-in-law Ludwig Hirschhorn, to Zurich.
 He became a partner in Bank Hirschhorn, Uhl & Bär, which existed since 1890, and is the ultimate predecessor of today's Julius Baer Group.
-Since 1901, the bank beared only his name, and was known as Julius Bär & Co., which became one of the leading Swiss private banks.
+Since 1901, the bank bore only his name, and was known as Julius Bär & Co., which became one of the leading Swiss private banks.

 He was on several board of directors including Lake Thun railway line, Südostbahn and Oerlikon-Bührle (1908–1922).